hitkumar/vlms/algorithms/dsa.md

 - Direct Access Sort Array allows us to sort in O(n) time in case range of keys is small.
 - Tuple and counting sort is O(n + u) which is O(n) if u is O(n)
 - Radix sort is O(n + n.log_n(u)).
 We sory by the least significant digit first and then the next one, need to sort log_n(u) times

+Lecture 6
+- Binary Trees
+- Goal is to achieve worst case O(logN) performance for dynamic set and sequence operations.
+- Depth of node is the number of edges from the root to the node.
+- Height of node is the number of edges from the node to the deepest leaf.
+- Operations in a binary tree should be O(h) where h is the height of the tree.
+- Binary tree imposes an order from its traversal.
+Inorder traversal is one such traversal where nodes on the left are visited first, then the root and then the nodes on the right.
+- Set: traversal order is sorted by increasing order of the key, also called BST property.
+- Sequence: traversal order is the insertion order, need to maintain size of each node to ensure that sequence operations like get(index), set(index) can be done in O(h) time
+- Next our goal is to keep the tree balanced so that O(h) ~ O(logn)

+Lecture 7
+- Binary trees: AVL trees
+- Height balanced trees to get O(logn) time for all operations
+- One way to achieve balanced tree is rotations without changing the traversal order which is what AVL tree uses.
+- height balanced tree is one for which the difference in height between left and right subtree <= 1.
+- Two types of rotations to balance at each node
+  - Single rotation
+  - Double rotation